top of page

 Oriental%20Lotus_edited.png

-People with Sjogren’s should be able to, but often can’t, rely on their doctors to know how to diagnose and care for this prevalent, serious, and often life-altering disease.
+People with Sjogren’s should be able to, but often can’t, rely on their doctors to know how to diagnose and care for this prevalent, serious, and often disease.

 Sjogren’s diagnosis and care falls short because of the lack of Sjogren’s medical education and the perpetuation of myths about the disease.